UFVegPathology/phyto-data-viz/syllabus.md

 The course always has flexible deadline policies (see below) and will continue to do so to support students learning under these difficult circumstances.
 There is an automatic (no request needed) 48 hour extension on all assignments for those who need it.
-If you need more time just let me know.
+If you need more time just let us know.
-You never need to disclose personal information to me to get an extension.
-Just let me know how long you need.
+You never need to disclose personal information to us to get an extension.
+Just let us know how long you need as early as you can.

 ### Class Recording